Daniel Vahnke

 Daniel Vahnke (born April 2, 1965), sometimes credited as Anton Rathausen, is a Canadian composer and lyricist.
 He is best known as a co-founding member of Vampire Rodents, a band that integrated elements of classical, ambient, and industrial music into its work.
-Daniel is fluent in German, Latin and Chinese, all of which are used in his compositions.
+Daniel uses German, Latin and Chinese in his compositions.

 History

-Before forming the band, Daniel Vahnke studied anthropology in Toronto while working on piano pieces based on Chinese character stroke analysis.
+Daniel Vahnke studied anthropology in Toronto while working on piano pieces based on Chinese character stroke analysis.
 After the purchase of his first Roland S-50, Daniel became fascinated with Sample Based Composition, considering it a cleaner, safer, and more efficient method of creating music.
-In 1988 he created Vampire Rodents with his friend Victor Wulf, who had been writing experimental pop music, as a form of entertainment.
-However, the band soon developed into a creative outlet for Daniel's darkly humorous lyrics as well as his somewhat Anti-human ideals.
+In 1988, he created Vampire Rodents with his friend Victor Wulf, who had been writing experimental pop music, as a form of entertainment.
+However, the band soon developed into a creative outlet for Daniel's darkly humorous lyrics as well as some of his anti-human ideals.

 His last commercially available project, Papa Woody, was released in 1996 under the name Ether Bunny, although it was basically a solo effort.
 Serving as his personal tribute to the cartoon and jazz music, Vahnke claims to have been more satisfied with his work on Papa Woody than on any Vampire Rodents album.
 A collaboration with Athan Maroulis called Alchemia, later renamed Obsidian, was planned for release in 1997 but never came into fruition.
 The overall project was described as a SBC and LTG approach to The Blue Nile with string orchestra.
 Also, a completely instrumental Vampire Rodent album was completed the same year, but like the Alcemia/Obsidian project was shelved indefinitely.